Layered gelato cake.

 • Recommended

 Love cherries, pineapple and all things summer fruits?
-Indulge in Stokehouse's refreshing tropical take on the traditional Christmas pudding this year, which comes ready-made with at-home instructions and the pastry chef's special brandy custard recipe to accompany.
-Your Stokehouse pudding can be picked up at the restaurant in the lead-up to Christmas, with final collection on Christmas Eve.
-It's $80 and available to order now.
+Indulge in Stokehouse's refreshing tropical take on the traditional Christmas pudding, which comes ready-made with at-home instructions and the pastry chef's special brandy custard recipe to accompany.
+Your Stokehouse pudding can be picked up at the restaurant in the lead-up to Christmas, with final collection on December 24.

 Advertising

 An Italian Christmas isn't complete without a panettone.
-If you're looking for something special this year, you'll want to check out the Olivieri range, which the DOC Gastronomia crew has exclusively imported to its delicatessens for over a decade.
-Olivieri 1882 is an artisan bakery located in Arzignano (in the Veneto region of Italy), famous for churning out traditional Italian family recipes for over 140 years.
+If you're looking for something special this year, you'll want to check out the Olivieri range, which the DOC Gastronomia crew have exclusively imported to its delicatessens for more than a decade.
 This award-winning panettone is made from a natural sourdough starter, completely without preservatives.
-It's premium with a capital P – think 5 Crown sultanas, bourbon vanilla and artisan butter, and you can take your pick of the classic option, chocolate, gianduja, caramel or other flavours.
-The panettone range is available for purchase online or via pick-up from the Carlton and Mornington stores.
+It's premium with a capital P – think 5 Crown sultanas, bourbon vanilla and artisan butter.
+Take your pick of flavours like classic, chocolate, gianduja, caramel and limoncello.

 Recommended